mysociety/fixmystreet/docs/pro-manual/citizens-experience.md

 If a user loads FixMyStreet while offline they will see the "You are currently offline" page.
 From here, the user will be able to start a report, save it as a draft (including being able to upload a photo and store the location of the problem) and come back to submit later when back online.
 Users can start and save multiple draft reports if needed.

-<strong>Draft reports are not submitted automatically when internet connection is restored</strong>.
+<strong>Note:</strong> Draft reports are <strong>not</strong> submitted automatically when internet connection is restored.
 Once reconnected to the internet, users can find all of their draft reports from the homepage, and from here they must manually continue with each draft report and submit accordingly.

 ## Receiving a response

 <img alt="Reponses from the council via email and published on the report page" src="/assets/img/pro-user-guide/report-response.png" class="admin-screenshot" />

-Responses from the council come directly back to the user, via the email address they used to make the report.
+Responses from you, the authority, come directly back to the user via the email address they used to make the report.

 If you have opted for full integration with FixMyStreet Pro, responses may also be posted as automatic updates on the report.
 Responses may take the form of a request for further information or an update on the status of the issue.

 If an integration with Notify has been established, users may also receive responses via text message.

 ### Updates from other users

 FixMyStreet reports are public, and other users may also add updates.
-This creates an informal community forum, and also provides a useful way for the council to understand which issues have the highest visibility or create the most dissatisfaction among residents.
+This creates an informal community forum, and also provides a useful way for the authority to understand which issues have the highest visibility or create the most dissatisfaction among residents.

 Any updates on a report are sent by email to the report maker, unless they opt out.

 ## Subscribing to alerts

 <img alt="Reponses from the council via email and published on the report page" src="/assets/img/pro-user-guide/local-alerts.png" class="admin-screenshot" />

 FixMyStreet users can sign up to receive an email every time a report is made within a specified area.
-This can be useful for anyone who wants to keep an eye on issues within their
-neighbourhood: it’s often used by councillors, community groups, journalists and neighbourhood policing teams, as well as by residents.
+This can be useful for anyone who wants to keep an eye on issues within their neighbourhood: it’s often used by councillors, community groups, journalists and neighbourhood policing teams, as well as by residents.

-To set up an email alert, click on ‘Local alerts’ in the top menu bar.
-Input a postcode or place name and you’ll be offered a range of options: you can subscribe to every report made within the entire council area; every report made within a particular ward; or within an area roughly covering a population of 200,000 people (the size of this area varies with population density).
+To set up an email alert, users click on ‘Local alerts’ in the top menu bar.
+They then input a postcode or place name to be offered a range of options: subscribe to every report made within the entire area; every report made within a particular ward; or within an area roughly covering a population of 200,000 people (the size of this area varies with population density).

-Staff need not normally do this, as they will be working in the reports interface daily, and will be aware of issues as they arise.
+<strong>Note:</strong> Staff users need not normally do this, as they will be working in the reports interface daily, and will be aware of issues as they arise.